Industry information at your fingertips

 They are married in real life.
 Genevieve Cortese, who played Ruby in season four, married Jared Padalecki.
 They have two children.

 Yes.
-All of the main female characters are antagonists.
-This includes Ruby, Meg, Lilith, Eve, Bela, Abbadon and Anna.
-Anna isn't an evil being, but she attempted to murder Mary and John Winchester.
-The most notable "good" female character is probably Jo Harvelle, but her role is somewhat negligible compared to the other supporting characters.
+Most of the main female characters are antagonists.
+This includes Ruby, Meg, Lilith, Eve, Bela, Abbadon, Anna, and Rowena.
+Anna isn't an evil being, but she attempted to murder Mary and John Winchester and murdered Sam by stabbing him with an angel blade.
+The most notable "good" female characters are probably the angel Hannah, the hacker known as "Charlie Bradbury".
+There was a young hunter named Jo Harvelle.
 There is also Lisa, who lived with Dean between season 5 and season 6.
 There is Sheriff Jody Mills, who takes a liking to Bobby Singer and helps the boys out even in season 9.
+Claire Novak (daughter of Castiel's vessel Jimmy Novak) has re-emerged in season 10, but what plans if any they have for the toughened runaway are still unknown.